 We started with nasi goreng ikan asin (Indonesian salted fish fried rice topped with fried egg) for $5.99.
 This tasted similar to the Chinese version that I like, except with more kecap manis.
 The taste is like what it sounds, with salty fish.
 The salty fish isn't quite like anchovies, although similar in terms of saltiness.
 So if you don't like salty fish, this dish may not be for you.

 I think this was the nasi empal dan sayur asem (Indonesian seasoned fried beef with rice and tamarind soup) for $6.50.
-The beef was redolent with lemongrass and spices, and incredibly tender.
+The beef was redolent with lemongrass and coconut and spices, and incredibly tender.

 Fkbloona said she often orders the gulai kambing (Indonesian goat curry) for $5.99 because she doesn't make this at home.